Use this additional resume information and these resume resources to ensure you're writing the best resume possible.

-If an employer is considering hiring you, he or she may ask you to supply a list of references.
+If an employer is considering hiring you, he may ask you to supply a list of references.
 A reference is a person who, if asked, is willing to discuss your skills, abilities, job performance, and general character.
-Potential employers contact these references and ask questions about your skills, duties, dependability, or productivity.
+Potential employers contact these references and ask questions about your skills, duties, dependability, and/or productivity.

 In most of the United States, your previous managers and the human resources department can only confirm dates of employment, not talk about your performance, so your references should not include previous supervisors.